Is Dehydrated Food Good for Dogs?

 Unlike high-heat methods used to make traditional kibble, this low-heat cooking process helps to retain many of the original nutrients found in the ingredients.
 The end result is a dehydrated food that's packed full of vitamins, minerals, and other nutrients that are essential to your dog's overall health.

+Due to the unique preparation process, dehydrated food will be in a powdery format straight out of the package.
 To serve dehydrated dog food, simply add a little water or Only Natural Pet Bone Broth Meal Topper to rehydrate the ingredients.
 Your dog will then enjoy a delicious and nutritious meal that contains all the nutrients they need to thrive.

 What Are The Benefits of Dehydrated Dog Food?